indexdata/okclient/README.md

     OK instance-storage/instances -j '.instances[0] | keys[] as $k | "\($k), \(.[$k] | type)"'

 ### Manipulating data

-As for manipulating the data being pulled from or pushed to FOLIO, jq might be one of the handy options.
+As for manipulating the data being pulled from or pushed to FOLIO, `jq` could be one of possibly many handy options.
+This is better described in various online `jq` tutorials, but here are some examples

-#### Example
+#### Example 1, removing disallowed properties

 Exporting holdings records from a source FOLIO to a target FOLIO, certain "virtual" properties must be pruned or the POST will fail: